-The Grand Challenges for the FY2024 application are as follows.
-The Grand Challenges define as common to both areas.
-For details on the Grand Challenges, please refer to the application guidelines, "Chapter 6: Areas and Grand Challenges Targeted for Application."
-When applying, please indicate and provide a detailed description of the Grand Challenge you are targeting in Form 1 "R&D proposal cover".
+The Grand Challenges, which will be open for applications in 2025, will be set for each area.
+For details about the Grand Challenges, please refer to "Chapter 6: Eligible Research Areas and Grand Challenges" in the Application Guideline.
+When applying, please consider the relationship between the R&D topic of your interest and the Grand Challenges.

-If the applicant wishes to challenge on a Grand Challenge other than GC1 to GC10, this new Grand Challenge can be design as GC00.
-When considering a proposal as GC00, be sure to write the title and summary of the proposed GC in Form 1 "R&D proposal cover".
+Furthermore, R&D applicants may set their Grand Challenge, as these challenges were established to encourage and promote challenging R&D outside the confines of conventional knowledge.

+When applying, please select and describe the chosen Grand Challenge in Form 1 of the R&D proposal.
+If the R&D applicant sets their own Grand Challenge, please describe the title and summary of the proposed Grand Challenge in Form 2 of the R&D proposal.
 The Grand Challenge will be reviewed according to future R&D trends, industrial trends, social needs, etc.

-Figure: Grand Challenges in FY2024
+Figure: Grand Challenges in FY2025